ironhack-labs/unit-testing-guided-example/README.md

 Then, inside of this test suite, we'll be writing each of the following tests that consider the following scenarios.

-- Function is called with two positive integers.
+- When the function is called with two positive integers.
 The value returned should be the result of the multiplication of both values.
-- Function is called with a negative and a positive integer.
+- When the function is called with a negative and a positive integer.
 The value returned should be a negative number.
-- Function is called with any number and a number `0`.
+- When the function is called with any number and a number `0`.
 The value returned should be `0` (any number multiplied by `0` equals `0`).

-It's up to you to decide what values the `multiply` function should be called with, and what values are expected as a result.
+It's up to you to decide what values the `multiply` function should be called with, in the tests, and what values are expected as a result.

 Follow the same naming pattern for tests that you find in the other test files.
 You can also consult the [Jest documentation](https://jestjs.io/docs/expect), although you shouldn't need to.